Junee01/FOR_RORLAB_/README.md

+#ko.yml + devise gem

-#This File is 'ko.yml' for Rails users.
+This File is 'ko.yml' for Rails users.
 - Rails 4 + devise gem

 All English were translated to Korea.